scalable-ml-systems/mlops-platform-gpu-inference/README.md

-##  MLOps Inference Platform Using Nvidia Triton Inference Server
+##  MLOps GPU Inference Platform Using Nvidia Triton Inference Server

+### Enterprise-Grade Scalable Inference using NVIDIA Triton & AWS EKS
-If it isn’t observable, automated, and scalable, it isn’t production-ready.
-Most AI projects fail at the "last mile" because the infrastructure is an afterthought.
-This project is a full-stack implementation of a high-concurrency inference ecosystem to serve models at scale.
+"If it isn’t observable, automated, and scalable, it isn’t production-ready."

-###  MLOps GPU Inference Platform Stack
+This project is an end-to-end implementation of a high-concurrency inference ecosystem designed to solve the "GPU Waste" problem.
+By leveraging NVIDIA Triton on AWS EKS, I’ve built a system that treats AI models as first-class citizens in a microservices architecture, maximizing throughput and reducing infrastructure costs.

+###  System Architecture
+#### The Stack

 - **Inference Server**: NVIDIA Triton (PyTorch, ONNX, TensorRT)
 - **Orchestration**: Kubernetes (EKS/GKE)